everythingeverywhere/tas-local-k8s/install-kind-alt.md

 # Installing TAS for Kubernetes on Kind
-*Tas is currently in the early stages of development and features are changing rapidly*
+*Tas is currently in the early stages of development and features are changing rapidly* *If you have issues installing you can try [these instructions](https://github.com/everythingeverywhere/tas-local-k8s/blob/master/install-kind-alt.md) which is just one extra step*

 ## Required

-Download TAS for kubernetes, extract it and move to this directory - [Download TAS for Kubernetes here](https://network.pivotal.io/products/tas-for-kubernetes/)
+Download TAS for kubernetes, extract it and go to this directory - [Download TAS for Kubernetes here](https://network.pivotal.io/products/tas-for-kubernetes/)
 ```
+#after downloading and placing in prefered location
 cd tas-for-kubernetes
 ```
 We need a directory to keep yaml files that will configure TAS for k8s to our kind cluster